-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Council maintains community satisfaction levels for Roading activity Community satisfaction with roading assets N/A >91% NRB survey (3 yearly) Council provides a network of roads which facilitates the safe movement of people and vehicles around the District The change from the previous financial year in the number of fatalities and serious crashes on the local road network expressed as a number Not Achieved.
-There was one fatality.
-Increase of zero or less NZ Police Road Quality The average quality of ride on a sealed local road network, measured by smooth travel exposure Not Achieved The survey returned a 93% smooth travel exposure No less than 95% Annual independent survey Road maintenance The percentage of the sealed local road network that is resurfaced Not achieved.
-1.4% was resurfaced Between 5% and 6.5% resurfaced annually Council records Response to service requests (Roads) The percentage of customer service requests relating to roads to which Council responds within the Potholes - not achieved (70.6% were repaired within 14 days) Potholes 90% within 14 days and 100% within 28 days.
-Council records (RFS database) timeframe specified Streetlights - achieved (92.3% within 14 days) Streetlights 90% within 14 days and 100% within 28 days Council provides an appropriate network of footpaths for pedestrian use.
-Community satisfaction with footpaths N/A N/A NRB survey (3 yearly) Footpath condition Percentage of footpaths that fall within the level of service or service standard for the condition of footpaths as set out in the LTP 98.75% fell within the standard.
-95% 1 Annual independent survey Response to service requests (Footpaths) The percentage of customer service requests relating to footpaths to which Council responds within the timeframe specified All (2) responded to within 14 days 100% within 14 days Council records (RFS database
+Levels of Service Measures Current performance Target Data measures (2018/19) 2020/21 source Council maintains community satisfaction levels for Roading activity Community satisfaction with roading assets N/A N/A NRB survey (3 yearly) Council provides a network of roads which facilitates the safe movement of people and vehicles around the District The change from the previous financial year in the number of fatalities and serious crashes on the local road network expressed as a number There were no fatalities on roads controlled by Council.
+Increase of zero or less NZ Police Road Quality The average quality of ride on a sealed local road network, measured by smooth travel exposure The survey returned a 93% smooth travel exposure No less than 95% Annual independent survey Road maintenance The percentage of the sealed local road network that is resurfaced 4.0% of total roading network was resurfaced Between 5% and 6.5% resurfaced annually Council records Response to service requests (Roads) The percentage of customer service requests relating to roads to which Council responds within the timeframe specified Potholes were all (4) repaired within 14 days Streetlights - 42/56 (75%) within 14 days, and 49/56 (87.5%) responded to Potholes 90% within 14 days and 100% within 28 days.
+Streetlights 90% within 14 days and 100% within 28 days Council records (RFS database) Council provides an appropriate network of footpaths for pedestrian use.
+Community satisfaction with footpaths within 28 days.
+N/A N/A NRB survey (3 yearly) Footpath condition Percentage of footpaths that fall within the level of service or service standard for the condition of footpaths as set out in the LTP 98.25% of footpaths fell within the standard.
+95% Annual independent survey Response to service requests (Footpaths) The percentage of customer service requests relating to footpaths to which Council responds within the timeframe specified 15/16 (93.75%) of service requests responded to within 14 days 100% within 14 days Council records (RFS database

-1 Against a standard of no more than 20 lips in the 70 km of footpaths
+Against a standard of no more than 20 lips in the 70 km of footpaths